Justinjdaniel/Learn-Ethereum-Network-Administrator/README.md

 3. Peer-to-Peer Network: Peer-to-peer (P2P) networking is crucial for Ethereum clients as it enables communication and synchronization with other network nodes.
 P2P networking enhances decentralization and consensus mechanisms by sharing information and collectively validating transactions.

 4. APIs for Application Developers: Ethereum clients provide APIs for developers to interact with the blockchain, enabling decentralized app development, blockchain data querying, and transaction submission.

-An Ethereum client is the software backbone of the Ethereum blockchain, enabling machines to connect, execute transactions, store data, and support decentralized application development.

 ### Hyperledger Besu